Table of Contents:

 Although you do not need to seal polymer clay with a glaze, clay finishes help make a project look complete.
 You can also use compatible floor waxes, water-based acrylics or water-based fabric paints as sealers.

 Before you add any glaze, we suggest sanding and buffing your piece first, then testing the glaze.
 To test the glaze, apply it to a hidden portion of the piece and allow the glaze to dry completely to ensure the materials interact well.
 Stir the glaze well, avoid air bubbles, then apply two or three thin coats of glaze to build up your finish.

 If the glaze is too thick, try adding a few drops of water to thin it out, then gently stir.
 Put the cap back on and let it sit for about an hour before use.

 Do You Paint Polymer Clay Before or After Baking?

-When it's time to bake your project, we recommend using water-based acrylic paints and testing a small piece of the clay first to check the interaction between the paint and the clay.
-If you plan to seal the piece with Sculpey Glaze, you can use any paint.
-The glaze will also help preserve the colors, as long as you don't keep your project in direct sunlight.
+To paint cured projects, we recommend using water-based acrylic paints and testing a small piece of the clay first to check the interaction between the paint and the clay.
+Plan to seal the piece with Sculpey® Gloss Glaze or Sculpey® Satin Glaze?
+You can use any paint before glazing.
+The glaze will help preserve the colors, as long as you keep your project out of direct sunlight.

 Can You Air-Dry Polymer Clay?